-Thermal Relief Pad Design for PCB Layouts
+PCB Thermal Relief Pad Guidelines for PCB Layout and Design

 I once read that young Eddie Rickenbacker got pranked by his older co-workers when they sent him around to ask for a tool that doesn’t exist.
 Later on, Rickenbacker would become a race car driver in the 1900’s, an automotive designer, an American air ace in World War I, a government consultant, and eventually the head of Eastern Air Lines.
 Yet as a junior apprentice in that automotive shop, he had to learn the basics of his trade the same as the rest of us do.
 He did that by asking a lot of questions.